The Eternal Winter

 "Like a great eclipse, the sun gives forth its light without brightness," he wrote, his stylus pressing deep into the wax.
 "Men have neither peace nor hope, for the year has been turned into an eternal winter."

-In the harbors below, ships sat idle, their captains unwilling to risk journeys when they could barely see the horizon.
-The usual bustling trade that kept the empire's heart beating had slowed to a trickle.
+In the harbors below, ships sat idle.
+Their captains wouldn't risk journeys when they could barely see the horizon, and the bustling trade that kept the empire's heart beating had slowed to a trickle.
 In the streets, citizens huddled in heavy cloaks despite the summer season, whispering about divine punishment and the end of days.

-That evening, as Procopius made his way to the imperial palace to deliver his daily report, he passed the great dome of Hagia Sophia, still under construction.
+That evening, making his way to the imperial palace to deliver his daily report, Procopius passed the great dome of Hagia Sophia, still under construction.
 The massive structure seemed to float in the ethereal gloom like a ghost ship.
-Inside the palace, he found Emperor Justinian pacing restlessly, his dreams of reconquering the Western Empire now threatened by this inexplicable darkness that had thrown the natural world into chaos.
+Inside the palace he found Emperor Justinian pacing restlessly, his dreams of reconquering the Western Empire now threatened by this inexplicable darkness that had thrown the natural world into chaos.

 Historical Context: A World in Transition